Bi-Annual Research Scholarships

-Two research scholarships totaling up to $30,000 USD are awarded each year.
+Two research scholarships, each amounting up to $15,000 USD, are awarded every year.

 The scholarship may be used to fund any of the elements necessary to develop the proposed work, with 80% of the requested amount directed towards supporting the student time on the proposed project.